 Cedar is a fantastic choice for a deck building material because of its combination of unique properties.
-It is dimensionally stable meaning that it lays flat and stays straight.
-Even grain and consistent density make it less likely to warp, cup, or twist.
-It’s fragrant, dark-colored heartwood naturally resists rot and insect infestation in outdoor environments without the need fo preservative chemicals.
-It has a rich warm aesthetic quality offering a range of natural hues, tight grain patterns, and soft textures.
-Fresth cut cedar will come in a wide range of honey/peach shades of light brown.
-When exposed to weather it will change in color to silver gray.
-Cedar’s softness makes it easy to work with and readily accepts protective stains although its sawdust can be irritating to the skin and lungs.
+It is dimensionally stable, meaning that it lays flat and stays straight.
+Even grain and consistent density make it less likely to warp, cup or twist.
+It’s fragrant, dark-colored heartwood naturally resists rot and insect infestation in outdoor environments without the need for preservative chemicals.
+It has a rich, warm aesthetic offering a range of natural hues, tight grain patterns and soft textures.
+Fresh cut cedar will come in a wide range of honey/peach shades of light brown.
+When exposed to weather, it will change in color to silver gray.
+Cedar’s softness makes it easy to work with and readily accepts protective stains, although its sawdust can be irritating to the skin and lungs.
 Its thermal properties allow it to stay cool to the touch in summer heat.
 The price and availability for different types of cedar wood will vary from region to region.
 It should be more available and less expensive than redwood and composite decking.
-We recommend that Cedar should be protected by the use of a stain.
+We recommend protecting cedar by staining.

 Cedar trees have a long history in the forestry industry and have been studied by scientists for over a century.
 The trees grow principally in the Pacific Northwest forests; many reach heights of up to 200 feet tall.
 These forests are precious resources that require centuries to mature and thrive.
-Most Old Growth Cedar forests have been restricted or closed to logging to protect its unique ecosystem from exploitation.
-Old Growth Cedar has higher density than Second Growth but because it is not primarily used for its structural properties it usually makes little difference.
+Most Old Growth Cedar forests have been restricted or closed to logging to protect the unique ecosystem from exploitation.
+Old Growth Cedar has higher density than Second Growth but, because it is not primarily used for its structural properties, it usually makes little difference.
 Managed forestry is the environmentally and socially responsible practice of logging and manufacturing lumber to maintain the sustainability of our forests.
-Be sure that any Cedar you buy includes a FCS product label to ensure that it was responsibly harvested and can be traced by its chain of custody.
-The Forest Stewardship Council (FSC) www.fsc.org is an international non-profit organization that’s mission is to promote environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
+Be sure that any cedar you buy includes a FCS product label to ensure that it was responsibly harvested and can be traced by its chain of custody.
+The Forest Stewardship Council (FSC) www.fsc.org is an international non-profit organization whose mission is to promote environmentally appropriate, socially beneficial and economically viable management of the world’s forests.

 Types Of Cedar

 Western Red Cedar – The most common type of cedar you are likely to find at your local lumberyard.
-Western Red Cedar is more rot resistant than Eastern varieties.
+Western Red Cedar is more rot-resistant than eastern varieties.
 It also comes from a significantly larger tree so it can yield a larger variety of dimensional lumber.
 It is native to the Pacific Northwest.
-WRC is moderately soft and light weight, and its heartwood is extremely decay resistant and exhibits little shrinkage.
-The wood is generally straight grained and has a uniform but rather coarse texture.
-The heartwood of western red cedar is fragrant reddish or pinkish brown to dull brown and the sapwood is nearly white.
+Western Red Cedar is moderately soft and lightweight, and its heartwood is extremely decay-resistant and exhibits little shrinkage.
+The wood is generally straight-grained and has a uniform, but rather coarse texture.
+The heartwood of Western Red Cedar is fragrant reddish or pinkish brown to dull brown and the sapwood is nearly white.

 Trim Boards Knotty Grades Unseasoned or Seasoned

 Number 2 - Has more knots and sapwood.
 Number 2 will be less expensive than Select.
-This will be the bare minimum grade you will want to use for use on a deck.
+This will be the bare minimum grade you will want to use on a deck.

 WRCLA Decking Grades

-WRCLA Custom Clear - Finely machines surface will show some limited characteristic defects.
+WRCLA Custom Clear - Finely-machined surface will show some limited characteristic defects.

 WRCLA Architect Knotty - Tight Knotted Decking.
 It is generally straight.